nemith/dotfiles/README.md

 .bashrc and .bashrc.d
 ---------------------
-.bashrc has been split out into a number of directories under .bashrc.d and gets executed in the following order
+.bashrc has been split out into a number of files under .bashrc.d and gets executed in alphabetical order.
+Filenames must in end .bash and be executable (which allows a quick way to disable files)

- * General pre-scripts:  All executable scripts under .bashrc.d/pre/*.bash (sorted alphabetically)
- * OS Specific scripts: The script under .bashrc.d/os/$OSNAME.bash where OSNAME is equal to the lower case version of `uname`
- * Host Specific scripts" The script under .bashrc.d/host/$HOSTNAME.bash where HOSTNAME is equal to the lower case version of `hostname -s`
- * General post-scripts: All executable scripts under .bashrc.d/post/*.bash (sorted alphabetically)

-vim
----
-Vim curently uses pathogen and submodules for all plugins.
-This means you must init all the submodules after cloning

-    git submodule foreach git submodule init
-    git submodule foreach git submodule update

-To update the submodules/plugins:

-    git submodule foreach git pull